spryker/spryker-docs/docs/dg/dev/back-end-development/plugins/get-an-overview-of-the-used-plugins.md

 ---
 title: Get an overview of the used plugins
-description: Plugin Overview gives you several ways of displaying plugin usages.
+description: Plugin Overview gives you several ways of displaying used plugins.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/plugin-overview